godzyken/flutter_mongodb_contacts_app/README.md

 ## Running the client

 1. CD into the client folder
-2. Enter `flutter run` in the Terminal to launch the project in your emulator.
+2. Enter `flutter run -d chrome` in the Terminal to launch the project in your emulator.
 Make sure you have one connected.

 ## Build the web version